rust-stuco/lectures/week2/slides.md

 {
     let r1 = &mut s;
-} // r1 goes out of scope here, so we can
+} // r1 goes out of scope here, so we can make
-  // make a new reference with no problems.
+  // a new mutable reference with no problems

 let r2 = &mut s;
 ```